opentelekomcloud/CCE/README.md

 ## Kubernetes-Dashboard (./dashboard)

-In ./dashboard folder there will be placed the current recommended Kubernetes dashboard files with additional notes to get quickly started.
+The `./dashboard` folder contains all recommended files to run Kubernetes dashboard on Cloud Container Engine.
+The following advices guide your through all necessary steps to get started quickly.

 ### Prerequisits